Skip to content

 To add a new line to the script, either right-click the place, where you want to insert the line, or press Ctrl+Space (you can change the default key bindings in the input configuration menu) and select the desired line or command type.
 To re-order lines, drag them using their number labels.
 To remove a line, right-click it and choose "Remove".

-When you've changed the script using visual editor, you'll see an asterisk (*) over the script name in the inspector header.
+When you've changed the script using visual editor, you'll see an asterisk (*) over the script path in the inspector header.
 That means the asset is dirty and need to be saved; press Ctrl+S to save the asset.
 In case you'll attempt to select another asset while the script is dirty, a dialogue window will pop-up allowing to either save or revert the changes.

 The visual editor will automatically sync edited script if you update it externally, so you can seamlessly work with the scripts in both text and visual editors.
 In case auto-sync is not working, make sure Auto Refresh is enabled in the Edit -> Preferences -> General Unity editor menu.

 During the playmode, you can use visual editor to track which script line is currently being played and use context menu (or click a line while holding Shift) to rewind the playback.
-This feature requires the script to have equal resource ID (when assigned in the resources manager menu) and asset name.

 cover